-Define your channels, your content types, visuals, topic categories, keywords, URLs, calls to action, and audience outcomes.
+Define your channels, content types, visuals, topic categories, keywords, URLs, calls to action, and audience outcomes.

-Add images to your text content, make content ungated.
+Add images to your text content, and make content ungated.

 Test your titles.
 Create 25 titles/headings for your email messages and test each to see which more people opened.

 Make a list of influencers: who can we reach out to?
 Who is good and has influence?
 Can we nurture influencer relationships by getting guest posts, requesting to share a link, asking to be on podcasts, etc.

 Subscriber importance hierarchy